An Introduction to Gem Identification

 To identify this red stone, I’m going to need something more useful than color and transparency.
 The most helpful information I can have are the properties known as refractive index and specific gravity.
 If I know one of these, the list of gems that could have that property is immediately reduced to a dozen or two.
 If I know both of these, the list may well be under ten possible gems.

-Once I’ve narrowed the suspect list down to a dozen or so, the next set of properties I’m likely to identify depends on what possibilities still exist.
-The choices I have include spectroscopic analysis, double refraction, optic sign, pleochroism, and reaction to ultraviolet light.
+Once I’ve narrowed the list down to a dozen or so, the next set of properties I’m likely to identify depends on what possibilities still exist.
+The choices I have include spectroscopic analysis, birefringence, optic sign, pleochroism, and reaction to ultraviolet light.
 The information I collect next depends on which properties would best narrow the remaining possibilities.
 For example, with one red gem, I may choose to learn its optic sign.
-With another stone, I may opt to determine the gem’s reaction to ultraviolet.
+With another stone, I may opt to determine the gem’s reaction to ultraviolet light.

 Such is the science of gemology.
 By taking enough measurements, I can start with a list of hundreds of possible minerals and, hopefully, systematically eliminate possibilities down to one.

 If you’re a novice gemologist, I hope you’ve learned two things from this brief introduction.
-First, the basic procedure for gem identification involves ascertaining a gem’s properties and narrowing your suspect list down to one.
+First, the basic procedure for gem identification involves ascertaining a gem’s properties and narrowing your list of suspected identifications down to one.
 Second, and most importantly, a little knowledge can be a dangerous thing.

 Learning gemology is a worthwhile endeavor.
 However, don’t make an expensive decision about a gemstone based on limited knowledge.
 Whether you’re a gemology student or a gemstone buyer, you should always be cautious about whom you trust for gem identification.